 The YPPC is a competition organised and run annually by IGEM’s Young Persons Network for young gas professionals and students aged between 18 and 35 years.
-It has been going since 2002 and has been given a revamp for 2020 to encourage greater participation and will focus on presentation rather than written skills.
+It has been going since 2002 and has been given a revamp to encourage greater participation and will focus on presentation rather than written skills.

 Do I have to be an engineer?

 Not at all.
 Presentations are encouraged from all business functions within the industry.
 So it doesn’t matter whether you work in pipeline design, asset management, network operations, customer services or innovation to name but a few areas.
 As long as you can demonstrate personal involvement in a project or work that is related to gas you can enter.

 Apart from the top prize of a trip to an international conference, entering the YPPC looks great on your CV.
 It’s a fantastic way to build up your confidence and demonstrate your competence and talent to your bosses, peers and members of a learned Institution.
 It’s a valuable CPD activity and if you do well in the heats and the final there are cash prizes up for grabs.